衞生署日間醫療中心牌照

 Immunotherapy

-Immunotherapy was introduced to Hong Kong in 2015 and was initially approved for the treatment of advanced lung cancer, melanoma and kidney cancer.
-Later, it has been approved for the treatment of various other types of cancers, such as head and neck cancer, certain types of mammary cancer, stomach cancer, certain types of lymphoma, liver cancer and so on.
-In addition to advanced cancers, immunotherapy has also been used in recent years for some intermediate cancers, such as maintenance therapy after adopting chemotherapy and radiotherapy for stage III lung cancer, which is not suitable for surgery.
+Immunotherapy was introduced in Hong Kong in 2015 and was initially approved for the treatment of advanced lung cancer, melanoma, and kidney cancer.
+Gradually, it has been approved for various other types of cancer, such as head and neck cancer, certain types of Mammary Cancer, gastric cancer, certain types of lymphoma, and liver cancer.
+In addition to advanced cancers, in recent years, immunotherapy has also been used for some intermediate-stage cancers, such as stage III lung cancer that is unsuitable for treatment but receives maintenance therapy after concurrent chemotherapy and radiotherapy.

 Duration

-Current immunotherapy drugs are administered for about 2 to 4 weeks per dose.
-The drug should be discontinued for at least 2 years for patients with advanced tumor for optimal effect.
-The most common type of immunotherapy is called “immune checkpoint inhibitors, ICIs”.
-It blocks the junction of PD-L1 in tumor cells and PD-1 in immune cells.
-This blockade allows or immune cells to recognize tumors as enemies and thus attack them.
-It helps the immune system to actively destroy cancer cells.
+Currently, immunotherapy drugs are administered every 2 to 4 weeks, and for advanced tumors, it is ideal to continue treatment for at least 2 years before stopping.
+The most commonly used immunotherapy is called "checkpoint inhibitors."
+These drugs can block the binding of PD-L1 in tumor cells to PD-1 in immune cells.
+This blockage allows our immune cells to recognize tumors as enemies and launch an attack against them, assisting the immune system in actively eliminating cancer cells.

-Studies have shown that cancer immunotherapy can achieve longer-lasting remission because after treatment, the immune system is able to remember cancer cells and continue to attack them.
-In contrast, the effectiveness of chemotherapy and radiotherapy is usually shorter-term and may result in drug resistance.
-Clinical studies have shown that the response to immunotherapy for cancer is more durable, even after the end of treatment.
+Research shows that cancer immunotherapy can achieve longer-lasting remission because, after treatment, the immune system can remember cancer cells and continue to attack them.
+In contrast, the effects of Chemotherapy and Radiotherapy are usually short-term and may lead to drug resistance.
+Clinical studies indicate that the responses to immunotherapy are more durable, even maintaining effectiveness after treatment ends.
 Overall, the main difference between immunotherapy and traditional treatments is that:

 2. It stimulates the immune system to selectively identify cancer cells and attack them